 If you want really white frosting, omit the vanilla or use clear vanilla extract.

 If you have cake strips, use them!
 They really help the cakes to rise up evenly with nice, level tops.

 This is one of the best desserts to serve for Cinco de Mayo!
 It’s so yummy with its gooey center and sweet, crunchy top.
 It goes great with a cup of coffee for a mid-afternoon snack, too.
 In fact, it’s delicious anytime!
 I usually serve it at room temperature, but you could serve it warm if you want to.
 We never seem to have any leftovers so I couldn’t tell you whether it’s good cold out of the fridge or not.
 There are a lot of variations of this recipe out on the internet.
 Mine isn’t much different from the others out there.
 It’s so easy to make and everyone loves it.
 You’ve got to give it a try.
 If you don’t have Mexican vanilla, use regular vanilla extract.
 Likewise, if you don’t have demerara sugar, just use regular white sugar.
-The recipe is really versatile and no matter what you use, it’s always a big hit!
+No. 1 really likes the crunch from the demerara sugar, though.
+This recipe is really versatile and no matter what you use, it’s always a big hit!

 2 (8-oz.) packages cream cheese, softened

 1 cup white sugar

 2 tsp. cinnamon

 Preheat oven to 350ºF.
 Grease a 9×13-inch baking dish.